brogar2000/site/docs/design-document.md

 This mode doesn't attempt to open a new window, instead it overlays the OCR within the current one.

-Based on the control's shape, position and color, Yggdrasil will try to make an accessible tree for that window, recognising the control type and using the captured text as the control text if applicable.
+Based on the control's shape, position and color, Odilia will try to make an accessible tree for that window, recognising the control type and using the captured text as the control text if applicable.
 Of course, because of the error probability being so high, there would be a possibility for the user to define controls manually based on the mouse position and providing the text, or make improvements to the already generated OCR result, then saving it as a file that can be distributed.
 Of course such tweaks will be resolution dependent, but probably the utility will try to correct it as much as possible to fit the application by finding the greatest similarity to both the text and cords and control type from the provided database in the OCRed text.

 ## Sound Themes (Earcons)